-“With the advent of NewSpace and the IoT (Internet of Things), the CNES (French Space Agency) and CLS (Collecte, Localisation, Satellites) created Kinéis in 2019 to democratise ARGOS technology and extend it to the entire IoT market.
+“With the advent of NewSpace and the IoT (Internet of Things), the CNES (French Space Agency) and CLS (Collecte, Localisation, Satellites) created Kinéis in 2018 to democratise Argos technology and extend it to the entire IoT market.

 Kinéis is convinced that providing easy and everywhere access to useful satellite data will simplify and multiply the uses of professionals and individuals.”